 LDAP Injection Cheat Sheet, Attack Examples & Protection

 Lightweight Directory Access Protocol (LDAP) is an open and vendor-neutral directory service protocol that runs on a layer above the TCP/IP stack.
-It provides the appropriate mechanism for accessing and modifying data directories, things that are commonly used today while developing intranet and internet (web) applications.
+It provides the appropriate mechanism for the implementation of authentication and authorization controls, things that are commonly used while developing intranet and internet (web) applications.

 What is LDAP injection?